run-llama/llama_index/docs/docs/community/integrations/managed_indices.md

 response = query_engine.query("What did the author do growing up?")
 ```

 Note that if the environment variables `VECTARA_CUSTOMER_ID`, `VECTARA_CORPUS_ID` and `VECTARA_API_KEY` are in the environment already, you do not have to explicitly specifying them in your call and the VectaraIndex class will read them from the environment.
+To connect to multiple Vectara corpora, you can set `VECTARA_CORPUS_ID` to a comma-separated list, for example: `1,5`.

 For example this should be equivalent to the above, if these variables are in the environment already:

 ```python
 from llama_index.core import ManagedIndex, SimpleDirectoryReade